haptork/easyLambda/_docs/03-hello-world.md

 {% endhighlight %}

 The output rows from first map have two columns viz. input number and its square root, while function cbrt takes one number.
-This data-flow is not well formed so a static assert is raised at compile time. easyLambda gives helpful static_error mesaages for ill-formed data-flows that can be viewed at the beginning of the compile error text.
+This dataflow is not well formed so a static assert is raised at compile time. easyLambda gives helpful static_error mesaages for ill-formed dataflows that can be viewed at the beginning of the compile error text.

-The following data-flow composes these functions together using column selection expressions for the output.
+The following dataflow composes these functions together using column selection expressions for the output.

 {% highlight ruby %}